Natural Deodorizers

 Pomanders

-Pomanders are not only efficient in clearing stale odors, they also make a fun project for kids.
+Pomanders are not only effective at clearing stale odors but also make a fun project for kids.
 Pomanders can be used to spice up closets and drawers that need a little freshening.

 Try: Studding oranges with whole cloves.
 Space the cloves evenly and close together, from top to bottom, until you have several rows that resemble the image above.
 Or create your own designs!
 Check out this video for tips on making pomanders.